mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

 When you hit Enter
 on the address bar
 of your browser,
-you're saying
+you’re saying,
-"please browser,
+“Please browser,
-go get me this."
+go get me this.”
 In other words,
 we make a *request*
 from the browser.